letoram/durden/README.md

 ### advanced keyboard - mouse navigation
-Offscreen, run edge detection/amplification, downscale and readback to get a 'navigation map' of continous regions that the mouse cursor can be centered to, allowing much faster keyboard control over mouse cursor.
+Offscreen, run edge detection/amplification, downscale and readback to get a 'navigation map' of continous regions that the mouse cursor can be centered to, allowing much faster cursor positioning with keyboard and "sticky" regions with mouse navigation.

 Repository
 =====